FrancoisChabot/abulafia/docs/guide/01_installation.md

 This can be as simple as copying the include/abulafia directory to your own source tree.

+We also maintain a single-header version of the library.
+You can build it yourself, using the `generate_all_include` build target, or get it from the [github branch](https://github.com/FrancoisChabot/abulafia/tree/single_header), where it is kept in sync with the master branch.

 ## Configuration

 Since Abulafia is a template library, most configuration options are passed as template arguments, which allows multiple configurations of Abulafia to live side-by-side in the same application.

 However, some configuration options cannot be exposed this way.
-These can be found in the `abulafia/config` file, and can be manipulated by preprocessor macros (or outright editing of the config.h file).
+These can be found in the `abulafia/config.h` file, and can be manipulated by preprocessor macros (or outright editing of the config.h file).

 As of right now, here are the available configuration options: